CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 ## View Kubernetes Services Information

 You can show details about the Kubernetes services in a cluster, including service name, labels associated with the service, type of service, associated IP address, an external address if a public service, and ports used.
-This example show the services available in the Kubernetes cluster:
+This example shows the services available in the Kubernetes cluster:

     cumulus@host:~$ netq show kubernetes service
     Matching kube_service records: